Spectral analysis of the half-line Kronig-Penney model with Wigner-von Neumann perturbations: Preliminaries

 \subsection{Reduction of the eigenfunction equation to a discrete linear system}

 In this subsection we recall rather well-known way of reduction of the spectral equation \eqref{spectral equation for delta} to a discrete linear system.
-Let the discrete set $X$ and the sequence of strengths $\alpha$ be as in the previous section.
-To make our formulas more compact we introduce the following notations
+Let the discrete set $X$ and the sequence of strengths $\alpha$ be as in the previous section. { Fix $\lambda\in\dR\setminus\{0\}$ and set $k := \sqrt{\lambda}$.} To make our formulas more compact we introduce the following notations